andber6/andber6/README.md

 ### :man_technologist: About Me :

 I write code and lift weights.
-I am interested in new technology and I am especially enthusiastic about blockchain technology.
-I love entrepreneurship and finding new ways to solve problems with code.
-I am currently working as a Software Developer at Solv AS.
-The main technologies I utilize at work are react, C# .NET with Blazor, and Next.js.
+As a Tech Partner at Keypitt, I develop end-to-end solutions that enhance venue experiences, using tools like Next.js, Typescript, and modern DevOps practices.
+I’m passionate about entrepreneurship, solving real-world problems with technology, and exploring the latest innovations in software development.

 ---